 The individual who has time only for gossip and slander is too busy for success.

-If you have no major purpose, you are drifting toward certain failure.
+If you have no major purpose, you are drifting toward certain failures.

 It takes more than a loud voice to gain respect for authority.